nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

      - Stores a list of `Recipe` objects, in the form of `RecipeList`
      - Stores a list of `IngredientStorage`, in the form of `IngredientRepository`
  - Each `Recipe` has its ingredients and respective quantities stored in `IngredientQuantity`
- - The `Ingredient Storage` separates a specific ingredient into batches of quantities, according to the expiry date.
+ - The `IngredientStorage` separates a specific ingredient into batches of quantities, according to the expiry date.
  - `Ingredient` stores the information of the ingredients, which are its name and unit, e.g. Chicken and grams.
+- Each command takes an `Ingredient Repository` and a `RecipeList` as an input to modify the ingredients and recipes based on the command.

 ### Parser